padogrid/catalog-bundles/all-catalog.md

 ---

-# :books: Hazelcast IMDG Bundle Catalog :books:
+# :books: Hazelcast Bundle Catalog :books:

 The online bundles can be installed by executing the `install_bundle` commands as shown below.
 To view use case details for each bundle, click on their image.